KeithTohx/COVIDetectives/README.md

 # ID_Assg3

 Our project educates users on the pandemic through gamification.

+__Link to GitHub Page: https://keithtohx.github.io/ID_Assignment3/__
 ## Design Process

 ## Features

 ### Existing Features
 1. COVID-19 Global Cases Statistics
     * Total number of cases, number of critical cases, number of deaths resulting from COVID-19 and number of recovered cases
+2. Leaderboard

 ### Features to Implement in the Future

 ## Technologies Used